 Recommended Flower Growing Kits

 Want to see more bees?
-Plant more flowers, create a garden where bees can come to pollinate your flowers.
+Plant more flowers, and create a garden where bees can come to pollinate your flowers.
 Bees really love our giant lavender plant.

 Honey bees produce about 25 lbs of honey every season.
 And that’s far more than they need, which is why we can harvest some for ourselves as well.